3mdeb/news-and-ideas/_posts/2018-07-27-Our-first-look-at-debos-new-Debian-images-generator.md

 2018/07/26 19:20:44 ==== Recipe done ====
 ```

-So, when building for non-host architecture, we have the same error as was in
+In a conclusion, when building for a non-host architecture we have the same
-case of `VirtualBox`.
-I'm not sure what might be the issue: either
+error as it was in the case of `VirtualBox`.
+I'm not sure what might be the
-the proper `qemu-static` is not used, or some virtualization problems?
-Debugging
+issue: either the proper `qemu-static` is not used, or some virtualization
-of what's going on beneath is not easy, especially if there is no way to have
+problems?
+Debugging of what's going on beneath is not easy, especially if there
-more debug output from the `debos` or `fakemachine` tools (at least I have not
+is no way to have more debug output from the `debos` or `fakemachine` tools (at
-found any).
+least I have not found any).

 ## Conclusion